cloudeyalimited/wordpress-engineered-by-octopodami/ssl.md

 You can secure your Octopodami installation with an SSL certificate by following the instructions below.

-+ Login into your domain registrar
++ Login into your domain registrar.
-+ Update your domain A or CNAME record to point to the EC2 Instance IP Address
++ Update your domain `A` or `CNAME` record to point to the EC2 Instance IP Address.
 + Login into your WordPress dashboard and update `WordPress Address (URL)` and `Site Address (URL)`.
-For example, http://mydomainname.com
+For example, `http://mydomainname.com`
 + Wait for 15-20 minutes so DNS can propagate.
-+ Login into the EC2 instance,
++ Login into the EC2 instance via the terminal.
 + Run these commands:

 ```sh